 Yet, the kidnapping did have one surprisingly positive effect.
-I felt like I had finally really come to accept and be happy about just settling down for a while.
-In fact, if I had not rented my house, I would have come home almost two weeks early.
+I felt like I had finally really come to accept and be happy about becoming a full-time expat in Merida.
+If I had not rented my house, I would have come home almost two weeks early.
 Something I would never have considered in the past!
-It also made me really want to get to Merida and go back to creating this new chapter of my life.
+It also made me want to get to Merida and go back to creating this new chapter of my life.

 Sadly, after only two weeks passed in this new chapter of my life, the Coronavirus hit the scene and upended most of my plans for this new chapter in my life.